swig/swig/Doc/Manual/src/Fortran.md

 complicated as allocating a piece of memory and calling a function to translate an object.
-These interface functions, which are namespaced with a `_wrap` prefix, translate the C/C++ data (classes, enumerations) into simple ANSI C types (integers, structs).
+These interface functions, which are namespaced with a `_wrap` prefix, translate the C/C++ data (classes, enumerations) into simple ISO C types (integers, structs).

 The C function signature of those interfaces is translated to private